taniarascia/taniarascia.com/content/posts/2017-01-22-how-to-use-json-data-with-php-or-javascript.md

 ### Using Fetch

 Now you can also use the Fetch API to do the same thing.
-Read [How to Use the JavaScript Fetch API to Get JSON Data](/how-to-use-the-javascript-fetch-api-to-get-json-data/) for an easier method to get this data.
+Read [How to use the JavaScript Fetch API to Get JSON Data](/how-to-use-the-javascript-fetch-api-to-get-json-data/) for an easier method to get this data.

 ```js
 // Replace ./data.json with your JSON feed